 Unlike a RAM, EEPROMs have a limited number of write cycles.
 After 10,000 to 40,000 writes, the chip will be completely dead and unusable.
-This, combined with the slow write cycle (many milleseconds), pretty much limits their usefulness to applications where data changes only slowly.
+This, combined with the slow write cycle (many milleseconds), changes only slowly.
 Saving the TV channel is one (if you turn the TV on more than 10,000 times, your brain will be so game-show fried it doesn't make any difference how the damn thing powers up).
 Another is replacement of DIP switches.
 Assuming there is some alternate way of entering the DIP parameters (like a keypad), then why not eliminate switches wherever possible?
 Storage of calibration constants is the application that started off this whole discussion, and is a natural use.

 EEPROMs are available in all sorts of styles.
 Obviously, the RAM and ROM-like "by 8" configuration (some number of 8 bit bytes accessed a byte at a time) is quite popular.
 These parts are almost as easy to use as a RAM.
 Hardware is needed to prolong the write signal and data, but the only real problem is insuring that the program never runs wild.
 If it does, a short loop could consume all 10,000 writes in a few seconds.

 To my way of thinking, the parts in National's NMC93CSxx family represent a fascinating approach to long term storage of small amounts of data.
 These 8 pin devices use a serial interface to the computer.
 A single data bit, with clock and control lines, is all that's needed to interface the chip to a micro.